An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays: Middle-end

 \subsection{Architecture-agonistic transformations}

 To maintain a deterministic control flow, the execution of basic blocks cannot overlap.
-Since basic block branching dictates execution transitions, operations from different basic blocks cannot be scheduled simultaneously.
-While this limitation is not a major concern in single-processor systems, where operations execute sequentially, it significantly restricts instruction parallelism in CGRA application compilation.
-We introduce three transformations to simplify the CFG through basic block merging.
-All transformations are independent and can be used in any combination.
+Since basic block branching dictates execution transitions, operations from different basic blocks cannot be scheduled simultaneously. {The transformation is architecture-agnostic and applied in the middle-end, aiming to reduce control-flow overhead.} All transformations are independent and can be applied in any combination. {However, their efficiency impact depends on application-specific characteristics, such as runtime-divergent branches and loop execution frequencies, as well as the backend mapping strategy and hardware implementation.
+In practice, these techniques are therefore applied on a case-by-case basis, and identifying an optimal combined strategy is left for future work.}

-\textbf{Horizontal merge:} Horizontal merge transforms if-execution from partial to full prediction, as shown in Figure \ref{fig:merge}.a.
+\textbf{Horizontal merge:} Horizontal merge {reduces control overhead through block fusion}, as shown in Figure \ref{fig:merge}.a.
 Therein, a predecessor basic block has two divergent successor blocks, that eventually converge at the same destination.
 Basic blocks can be merged if they are write-free, meaning that executing both paths only generates additional results.
 The final output is then determined by inserting a selection operation, which chooses the appropriate propagated values from the two merging blocks based on the runtime condition.

 \textbf{Vertical merge:} Vertical merge combines two sequentially connected basic blocks into one, as shown in Figure \ref{fig:merge}.b.
 The predecessor has no alternative branches, and the successor has no other predecessors.
 Since the connection is an unconditional branch that is always taken, merging preserves the original IR functionality while allowing operations from both blocks to execute concurrently improving runtime performance.